marc285/Minim1Example-Backend/README.md

 `studentRoutes`
 HTTP --------------- URL --------------- Description
 GET   /students                          Returns the list of all the Students
-POST  /students/:studentname             Returns the details of a Student
+GET   /students/:studentid               Returns the details of a Student
 POST  /students/new                      Adds a new Student

 `subjectRoutes`